epraniewicz/Data-Projects-TripleTen/TripleTen March Code Pudding - Animated Movies/README.md

 - Elemental had highest Popularity scores

 ### Results:
-Collaborative Brainstorming: I effectively worked with a team to identify interesting stories within provided datasets.
+Collaborative Brainstorming: All team members effectively contributed to determining questions that we wanted to answer as well as planning of presentation and visuals.

-Data-Driven Storytelling: I focused on insights supported by data, ensuring clear and ethical use of information.
+Data-Driven Storytelling: All team members had unique areas of expertise that allowed us to segment tasks effectively in cleaning and analyzing data as well as creating visuals.

-Visual Storytelling: I created unique data visualizations that complemented the narrative and communicated key points effectively.
+Visual Storytelling:  I was able to use my Tableau expertise to create visuals and dashboards as well as create the outline for the Story presentation.

 Presentation Skills: I participated in crafting a clear and concise presentation that showcased our project's findings within a limited timeframe.

 This project highlights my strengths in:
-Data Analysis & Exploration (understanding and manipulating data) Data Visualization (creating clear and informative visuals) Communication & Teamwork (conveying insights and collaborating effectively)
+Data Analysis & Exploration (understanding and manipulating data) Data Visualization (creating clear and informative visuals) Communication & Teamwork (conveying insights and collaborating effectively) Presentation Skills (Creating a multi-dimensional story complete with dashboards and video presentation of the report)